 We have purchased limited liability insurance covering our learning centers and service centers.
-We consider our insurance coverage to be in line with that of other learning service providers of a similar size in China.
+We consider our insurance coverage to be in line with that of other learning solutions providers of a similar size in China.

-PRC Regulation
+PRC Regulations

-This section summarizes the principal PRC regulations relating to our businesses.
+This section summarizes the principal PRC laws and regulations relating to our businesses.

-We operate our business in China under a legal regime consisting of the National People's Congress, which is the country's highest legislative body, the State Council, which is the highest authority of the executive branch of the PRC central government, and several ministries and agencies under its authority, including the MoE, State General Administration of Press, Publication, Radio, Film and Television, or the SAPPRFT (currently known as the National Press and Publication Administration and National Radio and Television Administration), the MIIT, the SAIC (currently known as the State Administration for Market Regulation of the PRC, or the SAMR), the Ministry of Civil Affairs and their respective local offices.
+We operate our business in China under a legal regime consisting of (i) the NPC, which is PRC's highest legislative body, (ii) the State Council, which is the highest authority in the executive branch of the PRC central government and (iii) several ministries and agencies under its authority, including the MoE, the SAPPRFT, the MIIT, the SAMR, the Ministry of Civil Affairs and their respective local offices.